 JOIN the AFICIONADOS

 There’s something magnetic about South Tyrol.
 Perhaps it’s the clarity of mountain light against baroque façades, or the whispered grace of old-world stucco repurposed for the modern nomad.
-One finds a quiet renaissance of hospitality in the Dissertori family's trio of hotels – Parkhotel Mondschein, Villa Arnica, and 1477 Reichhalter.
+One finds a quiet renaissance of hospitality in the Dissertori family's line-up of design-led hotels – Parkhotel Mondschein in Bolzano, Villa Arnica, Hotel Schwarzschmied and 1477 Reichhalter.
 These are not just lodgings but reawakened buildings that carry memory in their bones, reimagined by brothers Klaus and Moritz Dissertori with the kind of deft touch that transforms look effortless.

 In Bolzano, the gateway to the Dolomites, Parkhotel Mondschein occupies pride of place: a heritage-listed grand dame swathed in white shutters and ringed by ancient trees.
 With origins tracing back to 1330 and layers added during the Belle Époque, it’s a building with architectural complexity, made whole again through vision rather than preservation for its own sake.